-Virtual postpartum counseling in Atlanta, GA, and 33+ states in the U.S.
+Virtual Postpartum Therapy in Atlanta, GA, and 33+ states in the U.S.

-Perinatal mood and anxiety disorders (PMADs) can occur during pregnancy and one year after the birth.
-PMADs most commonly impact the birthing person, but partners and adoptive parents can also experience difficulties after the baby joins the family.
+Perinatal mood and anxiety disorders (PMADs) can occur during pregnancy and one year after birth.
+PMADs most commonly impact the birthing person.
+But partners and adoptive parents can also experience difficulties after the baby joins the family.